hindu-comm/weblogs/manasataramgini/2014/09/2014-09-14_the-fifth-story.md

 Lootika: “īdṛkṣāya mūryāya kimapi vadāmi ?
 Vrishchika: “By the way next week’s debate topic is ‘should the rāma mandira be built at ayodhyā?
-Somakhya: “Great\!
+Somakhya: “Great!
 I did not know that was still a hot topic for debate.
 I thought it was so much of our grandparents’ era.”
 Lootika: “I was just getting the feeling that we have had enough of this and may be we should not enter next week’s debate.”